Welcome. I’m so glad you are here!

-I’ve been fascinated with the human body and its ability to heal since taking an undergraduate anatomy and physiology class.
-Jumping at the opportunity to be on the dissection team, I helped to dissect the bodies of five diverse human beings.
-This experience instilled an profound sense of awe and wonder in relation to what it is to be alive in these human bodies.
+This obsession was fed via an undergraduate anatomy and physiology class.
+Jumping at the opportunity to be on the dissection team, I helped to dissect the bodies of five diverse human beings which instilled a profound sense of awe and wonder in relation to what it is to be alive in these human bodies.

 Graduating with a BS in Psychology and Pre-Med, I intended to pursue an advanced degree in psychoneuroimmunology.

 This isn’t what happened.
 Instead, I realized I was more interested in doing healing work versus researching it.
-So, for nearly two decades now, I’ve studied and trained with pioneers in the fields of body-centered trauma resolution work, energetic healing, embodiment practices, and nature connection.
+With that intent I spent the next two decades studying and training with pioneers in the fields of body-centered trauma resolution work, energetic healing, embodiment practices, and nature connection.

 Still, throughout this time, I kept having this nagging feeling that I was missing something.
 For one, my own headaches and migraines (and chronic anxiety) were unresponsive to the truly exceptional trauma and other healing work I was receiving.
 While I could help my clients with their pain and anxiety; my own was unrelenting.